-The adverse macroeconomic situation, with significant drops in advertising, circulation is having a negative impact on the ability of the Group's cash generation in the last years, mainly in Spain.
+The adverse macroeconomic situation, with significant drops in advertising and circulation has had a negative impact on the ability of the Group's cash generation in the last years, mainly in Spain.
 The advertising-dependent businesses have a high percentage of fixed costs and drop in advertising revenue significantly impact on margins and cash position, hindering the implementation of additional measures to improve the operational efficiency of the Group.